rpomponio/neuroHarmonize/README.rst

 Option 1: Install from PyPI (recommended)

-*instructions will be written once package is released*
+*instructions will be written once package is released on PyPI*

 Option 2: Install from GitHub

+1. Install developer version of ``statsmodels``

 *Warning:* This package depends on a developer version of ``statsmodels``.
 Until a newer version of ``statsmodels`` is released, the current workaround is to run